Table of Contents

 Glycogen is found predominantly in the skeletal muscle and liver, occurring in granules in the cytoplasm.
 It resembles the structure of starch, but it more highly branched, with branch points occurring every 8 to 14 glucose residues.
 Glycogen phosphorylase is an enzyme that cleaves glycogen’s α (1 → 4) bonds to release glucose for metabolic use.
 It is glycogen’s highly branched structure that allows for the rapid mobilization of glucose in times of metabolic need.
 The α (1 → 6) branches of glycogen are cleaved by another enzyme, glycogen debranching enzyme.

 Polypeptides, or proteins, are the polymer that results from the linkage of amino acids.
-There are 20 different naturally occurring amino acids that can be linked together by peptide bonds to form the primary structure of protein.
-Peptide bonds are formed through what is essentially the reversal of the hydrolysis reaction, and is called a condensation reaction.
+There are 20 different naturally occurring amino acids that can be linked together by peptide bonds to form the primary structure of the protein.
+Peptide bonds are formed through what is essentially the reversal of the hydrolysis reaction and is called a condensation reaction.
 In this case, the bond is formed with the elimination of a water molecule.
 The resulting CO-NH linkage is called an amide linkage, or peptide bond.

 This structure can then form secondary structures such as a α-helix or β-sheet.